 Ready for any adventure, the two young girls camp outside and ride ponies bareback.
 They encounter horse thieves, camp riots and wild wolves.
 These happenings do little to quench their curiosity.
 They will be enjoyable for the reader of any age.
 True to pioneer life at the end of the day the family will gather to spend time together enjoying each other with song, dance and music.

-By the Shores of Silver Lake captures the imagination of elementary, tween and teen kids.
-The chapter book brings this slice of American history alive.
-Through Laura’s eyes modern children can experience the work and determination which built the great railroads which crisscross our nation to this day.
-Young people in their own way did their share.
-Today, they can do their share to shape tomorrow.
-Remember that every little bit helps.
+By the Shores of Silver Lake will capture the fancy of elementary, tween and teen kids.
+The chapter book brings to life the times gone by, as we see the American past alive.
+Through Laura’s eyes modern children can understand the work and fortitude which was necessary in the people of those times as they built the great railroads which crisscross our nation to this day.
+Even young people had to help, they each had their own chores and work to do.
+Everyone helped.